puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

     cp /etc/ssh/sshd_config sshd/files/sshd_config

+You will also need to ensure that the `pe-puppet` user has permissions to read this file.

+    chown pe-puppet:pe-puppet sshd/files/sshd_config

 <div class = "lvm-task-number"><p>Task 6:</p></div>

 Of course, SSH is already reasonably configured on the Learning VM, but for the sake